Cube is core on the FP&A side. Everybody on the team uses it in some way.

 Cube also lets Nigel roll up his account dimensions into relevant operational data or drill down into more specific accounts.

-This means Cube lets Nigel roll up those base accounts from Quickbooks to give a high-level overview of the financials.
-But he can also—in real-time, during conversations with leadership—drill down and show those component accounts and transactions.
+Nigel can roll up those base accounts from QuickBooks to give a high-level overview of the financials.
+But he can also drill down in real-time during conversations with leadership and show those component accounts and transactions.

-This ability to drill down into his data and back up into his reports makes it easy for Nigel to paint the picture of the numbers in a way that is most relevant to any audience.
-He can now talk about the business at multiple levels of dimensionality and always have access to exactly the right data.
+This ability to drill down into his data and reports makes it easy for Nigel to paint the picture of the numbers in the most appropriate way to any audience.
+He can now talk about the business at multiple levels of dimensionality and always have access to precisely the correct data.

 In October 2021, Masterworks announced a $1B valuation, no doubt thanks in part to Nigel's growth and work.